jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 We have to realize, antagonism is our mutual enemy.
 Digital mass-collaboration is our future.
 And, Techvolution is the new philosophy of the Internet Age player god.

-The future can be here.
-While the world will never be perfect.
-But it'll be better when we using modern technology to solve today's frontline problems.
+The world will never be perfect.
+But it'll be a lot better when using modern technology to solve today's frontline problems.

+The future is already here.

-But only if you believe in yourself.
+If you believe in yourself.

 <div style='position:relative; padding-bottom:calc(32.25% + 44px)'><iframe src='https://gfycat.com/ifr/SlimGleefulDuiker' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>